External diffusion limited aggregation on a spanning-tree-weighted random planar map: Proof of main results conditional on a relationship between exponents

 The exponent $\chi$ describes the diameter of a submap of $M$ with approximately $n$ vertices, so it is natural to expect that $\chi = 1/d$ (see also~\cite[Conjecture 1.13]{ghs-dist-exponent}).
-The main step in the proofs of our main results consists of showing that this is indeed the case.
+The main step in the proofs of Theorems~\ref{main3},~\ref{thm-lerw}, and~\ref{thm-finite-map} is showing that this is indeed the case.

 \begin{thm} One has $\chi = 1/d$.
 In fact, for each $\delta \in (0,1)$ it holds with superpolynomially high probability as $n\rta\infty$ that \eqb n^{1/d -\delta} \leq \op{diam} \left( M|_{[0,n]} \right) \leq n^{1/d + \delta} . \eqe \end{thm}